Lerner Newspapers: Decline

-In 2000, in a surreptitious arrangement that came to be known as the "Lerner Exchange," Sunstates sold the chain to a company fronted by Canadian press baron Conrad Black, who resold it to Hollinger International.
+In 2000, in a surreptitious arrangement that came to be known as the "Lerner Exchange," Sunstates sold the chain to a company fronted by Canadian press baron Conrad Black, who quickly resold it to Hollinger International.
 This and other illegal maneuvers by Black and sidekick David Radler, Sun-Times publisher, ultimately led to their conviction on fraud charges when they were found to have looted millions from the company.

-Amid Hollinger reorganization (ultimately to the Sun-Times Media Group) in the wake of the scandal, the company merged Lerner Newspapers into its longtime suburban rival, Pioneer Press, in 2005.
-Pioneer management quickly dropped the now-embarrassing Lerner name and killed all Lerner's suburban editions.
-Pioneer continued to print a handful of city of Chicago newspapers with the old nameplates — the Booster, News-Star, Skyline and Times — converting them from broadsheet to tabloid, until January 2008, when the company announced it was pulling out of urban publishing entirely.
+Amid Hollinger's reorganization after the scandal, Lerner Newspapers was merged into its longtime suburban rival, Pioneer Press, in 2005.
+Pioneer management discontinued the Lerner name and canceled all of Lerner's suburban editions.
+Pioneer continued to print a handful of City of Chicago newspapers with the old nameplates — the Booster, News-Star, Skyline and Times — converting them from broadsheet to tabloid, until January 2008, when the company announced it was pulling out of urban publishing entirely.
 At the last moment, the Booster, News-Star and Skyline titles were sold to the Wednesday Journal, another Chicago-area weekly group.

 In March 2009, the Wednesday Journal announced that it was dropping the News-Star and the Booster, along with the Bucktown/Wicker Park edition of the Chicago Journal (into which a Booster edition had been merged).
 Although reduced to operating from his home, Ron Roenigk, the publisher of Inside Publications, said he would be buying the two former Lerner nameplates, largely to get their legal advertising.

-The Skyline, Inside Booster and News Star are still published weekly on Chicago's North Side by Inside Publications.
+The Skyline, Inside Booster and News Star were still published as weekly North Side of Chicago print editions, by Inside Publications, since 2009 as of 2024.